ToolVS

 Is DaVinci Resolve really free?

 Yes, DaVinci Resolve has a robust free version with professional-grade color grading, editing, VFX, and audio tools.
-The Studio version ($295 one-time) adds GPU acceleration, HDR grading, and advanced features.
+The Studio version ($295 one-time) adds GPU acceleration, HDR grading, and neural engine features.

 Can DaVinci Resolve replace Premiere Pro?

 For most editors, yes.
 DaVinci Resolve matches or exceeds Premiere Pro in color grading and offers comparable editing tools.
-However, Premiere Pro still leads in Adobe ecosystem integration and some broadcast workflows.
+Premiere Pro still leads in Adobe ecosystem integration and broadcast workflows.

 DaVinci Resolve is better for beginners due to its free version and organized page-based workflow.
-Premiere Pro has a steeper learning curve but benefits from abundant tutorials and industry-standard status.
+Premiere Pro has more tutorials available but a steeper learning curve and subscription cost.

 Get our free SaaS Buyer's Guide (PDF)